Knowing when, or if, to share information about your disability with potential or current employers is a tricky topic.

 In the job

-Ms Heiner says it’s important to gauge how confident the organisation is with managing disability, and consider this when deciding if and when it is best to share disability-related information.
+Ms Heiner says it is important to gauge how confident the organisation is with managing disability and consider this when deciding if and when it is best to share disability-related information.

-“It’s important to understand that all organisations, and the individuals within those organisations, are at different stages of their journey to disability confidence and awareness,” Ms Heiner says.
+“It’s important to understand that all organisations, and the individuals within those organisations, are at different stages of their journey to disability confidence and awareness,” says Ms Heiner.

 You could decide to share disability-related information at this stage because:

-After getting to know the workplace you are more confident that you can safely share your information about your disability
+• After getting to know the workplace you are more confident that you can safely share information about your disability

 Do what’s best for you

-“Most employers want people to be open about their disability and adjustments they need,” Ms Heiner says.
+“Most employers want people to be open about their disability and adjustments they need,” says Ms Heiner.

 “Explaining what you need, whether that be adjustments for an interview or in the workplace, in a professional, clear and concise way will actually help a lot of hiring managers better understand accessibility in the workplace.